skaram16/election_analysis/README.md

 The analysis of the election shows that:
 - There were "x" votes cast in the election.
 - The candidates were
-  -
+  - Charles Casper Stockham
-  -
+  - Diana DeGette
-  -
+  - Raymom Anthony Doane

 - The candidate results were:
-  -
+  - Stockham received 23% of votes
-  -
+  - DeGette received 74% of votes
-  -
+  - Doane received 3% of votes

 -The winner of the election was:
-  - ___ who received " %" of the vote and " " number of votes
+  - Diana DeGette who received 74% of the vote and 272,892 votes